YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Standards/code-style.instructions.md

        Statement3;
    ```

 6. **CASE Statement**: Use CASE instead of nested IF-THEN-ELSE when comparing the same variable against multiple values.
-When posible use interfaces statements to reduce the number of case options.
    ```al
    // Instead of this:
    if Type = Type::Item then